Collage of Pennsylvania Military College cadets and archived yearbooks documenting student life and traditions

 Soldier’s Medal for heroism and leadership, while serving as a tank company commander in West Germany.
 While participating in tank gunnery qualification, a tank exploded near an ammunition point.
 Captain Gray immediately ordered the tank to be re-located away from that location and surrounding vehicles.
 Completely disregarding his own safety, Captain Gray climbed into the smoke-filled burning vehicle and removed ten rounds of HE ammunition and other sensitive equipment.
 He then directed the further movement of the tank to a remote location further eliminating danger to both personnel and material.
 Captain Gray’s courageous actions, decisive leadership, and humanitarian concern for his soldiers reflected great credit on himself.

-Share link - http://pmc.widener.edu/pmc/legacies/cadets/phillip-gray-67-heroism-amid-burning-tank
+Share Link: http://pmc.widener.edu/pmc/legacies/cadets/phillip-gray-67-heroism-amid-burning-tank

 Richard I. Clark